 Twenty-four glittering tracks to which the accompanying booklet supplies those all-important written extras.
 The imposing architectures of its cover/inner sleeve documenting the botched demolition of the gasometer at Thälmannpark that had the locals cheering at the government’s incompetence to obliterate.
 The meticulously researched text highlighting how closely knit these groups were, continually evolving, branching out like a virus to infect the overbearing reality, that enforced conformity the weirded bouquets of Klick And Aus and the de-tuned defiance of Pffft bought the ultimate antidote to.It’s often thought the underground in the east wasn’t as adventurous as its western counterpart, but I’m glad to say this excellent compilation demonstrates otherwise.

 (Note: This review is of the CD edition.
-There will be a double vinyl release of this album if enough pre-orders are made before 1 June 2017 – order by emailing the label here)
+There is also now a double vinyl release of this album with three extra songs – order by emailing the label here)

 Source URL: http://freq.org.uk/reviews/various-ende-vom-lied-east-german-underground-sound-1979-1990/